JanHerca/urantiapedia/output/wikijs/en/article/Dancing_with_God_Retreat_2019.md

 New Mexico, Synergia Ranch April 4-7
 Chicago, Urantia Foundation, September 12-15
-Michigan, The Red Poppy B\&B Retreat Center, Sept.
+Michigan, The Red Poppy B&B Retreat Center, Sept.
 19-22

 In a sacred circle of trust with other women, we invite you to explore the dignity of being Daughters of God by honoring our value and importance, and by co-operating with the divine spirit within to bring forth the beautiful harvest of the fruits of the spirit.